 Fostering a Lifestyle of Faith

 Fall is in the air.
 School has resumed.
 Life is busy.
 When there aren’t enough moments in the day to squeeze in all the things we must do, let alone the things we wish we could do, it’s easy to let nurturing and growing our family's faith become just one more item on the “to do” list.
 But we’re called to so much more!
 We're called to nurture a lifestyle of faith in our homes – our domestic churches.
 With my own children now grown, I can look back on my successes and failures in encouraging this lifestyle, and share with you some definite favorites.
-Because I’m not the most creative person in the world I was always on the lookout for fast and fun activities that we could easily work into our busy schedule.
 Read on for this family's four tried and true favorites.

 Four Fast & Fun Favorites for Fostering a Lifestyle of Faith:

 1. The Liturgical Year and the Saints

 I fell in hopelessly in love with the rhythm and beauty of the church’s liturgical year and I wanted my children to love it as well.
 Most parishes offer a FREE calendar each year that has all of the Church’s feast days, and the colors of the liturgical seasons, marked and noted.
 Grab one!
 (And check out Angie's free printables here.)
-Our calendar was kept in a prominent spot near the kitchen and referred to each and every morning.
+Our calendar was kept in a prominent spot near the kitchen and referred to every morning.
 We kept our favorite saint book (Saints for Young Readers) on the breakfast table and took turns reading the saint of the day and the accompanying short reflection.
 We tried lots of different books but kept returning to these two treasured volumes.
 The readings are short and sweet, and work for a wide age range.
 And so, our day began with thoughts of Heavenly things.